by Adam Cellary

 Para un análisis en profundidad de la precisión del seguimiento ocular de la cámara web, consulte los siguientes artículos:

-Ya sea sus propios participantes o probadores de RealEye.
+Puede contar con sus propios participantes o probadores de RealEye.
 Puede invitar a sus usuarios o panel y compartir el estudio con ellos mediante un enlace de participación.
-Todo lo que necesitan tener es una computadora portátil / PC con una cámara web./ Y conexión a internet
+Todo lo que necesitan tener es una computadora/laptop con una cámara web y conexión a Internet.

 También tenemos una red de panelistas de todo el mundo, principalmente del Reino Unido y los Estados Unidos.
-Los usuarios elegidos al azar se pueden asignar a su tarea.
+Los usuarios elegidos al azar se asignan a su tarea.
 Se llaman probadores RealEye.
-No les mostraremos sus estímulos antes de que comience la prueba, por lo que su interacción será natural.
+No les mostraremos los estímulos del estudio antes de que comience la prueba, por lo que su interacción será natural.